-This question helps you understand a candidate’s motives and whether they’re passionate about the industry.
+This question helps you understand a candidate’s career motives and whether they’re passionate about working in the industry.

 When candidates answer this question, focus on what they say and how they say it.
-Anyone can claim to be passionate – it’s much harder to embody it.
+Anyone can claim to be passionate about their work – it’s much harder to embody it.
 If they speak enthusiastically, it’s highly likely they’re genuinely passionate about this industry.

-Potential red flags include common responses most candidates give and monotonous answers that lack passion.
+Potential red flags include common responses most people give and monotonous answers that lack passion.

 Would you hire someone who didn’t take some time to learn at least a bit about what you do?

-The answers to this question help you gauge how enthusiastic and interested candidates are in the job.
+The answers to this question help you gauge how enthusiastic and interested candidates are about the job and the work.

-An appropriate response should show you the applicant researched your restaurant and has, at least, a basic understanding of how it operates (i.e. the type of food you serve and your concept).
+A great response should show you the candidate researched your restaurant and has, at least, a basic understanding of how it operates (i.e. the type of food you serve and your concept).